smartoptics/sosnmp/docs/source/docs/api-reference.rst

 Synchronous SNMP
 ----------------

-Most simple and strightforward way to use PySNMP is by employing its Synchronous, blocking API.
+Most simple and straightforward way to use PySNMP is by employing its Synchronous, blocking API.
 It's also the default API offered by users on *pysnmp.hlapi* sub-package import.